jonmagic/tsd/index.md

 1. Let it rise for 1-2 hours.
 1. Bake it!

-Tonight I'm following the Sourdough Bread: A Beginner's Guide recipe by Emilie Raffa.
+Tonight I'm following the [Sourdough Bread: A Beginner's Guide recipe by Emilie Raffa](https://www.theclevercarrot.com/2014/01/sourdough-bread-a-beginners-guide/) (here's a [pdf version](https://p199.p4.n0.cdn.getcloudapp.com/items/eDu6G8BE/Sourdough%20Bread_%20A%20Beginner's%20Guide%20_%20The%20Clever%20Carrot.pdf?v=a637860fa3675a99233bc19b223dcee7) minus all the website ads).
 This recipe was a little different in that it had me mix the starter with water and oil, then add the flour and salt and then let it set to autolyse for 30 minutes.

 I'm also wondering why it has such a low hydration level, only 50%.
-The YouTube video I watched last night recommended 70% for a beginner and said 80% would be too hard to handle but 50% is just downright dry.
+[The YouTube video I watched last night](https://www.youtube.com/watch?v=BJEHsvW2J6M) recommended 70% for a beginner and said 80% would be too hard to handle but 50% is just downright dry.
 I wonder if this will by tight crummy bread :thinking:

 ## 08:00 -- Sunday April 19th, 2020